sonic-net/SONiC/doc/bum_storm_control/bum_storm_control_hld.md

 The **create_policer** SAI API is used to create the policer based on the policer parameters listed in Table 2.
    - Meter Type - Can be packets or bytes.
 Storm-control uses bytes meter type.
    - Meter Mode - Can be st_tcm or tr_tcm or storm.
 Storm-control uses storm meter mode.
-   - CIR (bps) - Value of CIR configured in bps.
+   - CIR (bps) - Value of CIR given in bps.

 The **set_port_attribute** SAI API is used to set the policer on an interface.
    - Unknown-unicast policer - Enables storm-control for unknown-unicast traffic received on the interface.